mrismanaziz/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.